Hands-on: Motorola's new and aspirationally priced Edge invites us all to dream big

 The 2020 Edge (left) vs the new Edge (right)

 This is still an "Edge" phone, but that name doesn't make as much sense as it did last year.
 The screen is flat without the curves on the sides, which makes sense for an LCD.
 The sides and back are plastic, and they feel like it.
 This is not Samsung-style "glastic," which could easily be mistaken for glass.
 It's glossy and picks up fingerprints immediately.
 The patterns of reflection in the surface do look really nice, and the phone doesn't bend or creak.
-Moto says there's a metal frame in the phone (but most do).
+Moto says there's a metal frame inside (but that's true of most phones).

 There's a big honkin' camera module on the back that is both impressive and disappointing.
 I'm happy to see that Moto was able to get a 108MP sensor in there, but there's no OIS.
 The Ultrawide being stuck at 8MP is a bummer as well.
 And the addition of a depth sensor on this phone seems strange to me.
 That's what I expect to see on a much cheaper device that just wants to look cool with three sensors on the back.
 Moto will be talking up some of its new camera features, nevertheless.
 The Edge has spot color in video and improved dual capture that lets you use any two sensors on the phone at the same time.